There is no ‘right’ or ‘wrong’ way to talk to someone experiencing an eating disorder and different approaches will work for different people.

 - Give your loved one time to talk about their feelings – don’t rush them through the conversation

-- Listen respectfully to what your loved one has to say and let them know that you won’t judge or criticise them
+- Listen respectfully to what your loved one has to say and let them know you won’t judge or criticise them

 - Encourage them to seek help and explain that you will be there with them each step of the way